Skip to content

 Background:

-On November 12, 2019, Sam Martinez, a freshman attending Washington State University in Pullman, WA, died of alcohol poisoning in a fraternity hazing incident.
-The fraternity he pledged was found to have engaged in multiple hazing behavior throughout the semester.
+On November 12, 2019, Sam Martinez, a first-year student attending Washington State University in Pullman, WA, died of alcohol poisoning in a fraternity hazing incident.
+The fraternity he pledged was found to have engaged in multiple instances of hazing behavior throughout the semester.

 Jolayne Houtz and Hector Martinez, Sam’s parents, pushed the state of Washington to adopt a stronger anti-hazing law.
 Through their tireless work, Washington State passed a stronger anti-hazing law, known as Sam’s Law, in March 2022.
 Governor Jay Inslee signed it into law later that month.

-On a national level, the Stop Campus Hazing Act was introduced into the House of Representative in September 2023.
-In September 2024, The House passed the act, which was moved to the Senate for discussion.
+On a national level, the Stop Campus Hazing Act was introduced into the House of Representatives in September 2023.
+In September 2024, the House passed the act, which was then referred to the Senate for further discussion.
 The Senate passed the act in December 2024, and Former President Biden signed the act into law on December 23, 2024.

 The University of Washington must ensure compliance with both state and federal laws, but we are interested in achieving more than minimum compliance The University of Washington has been and continues to be a leader in hazing prevention efforts across the nation by establishing the Hazing Prevention and Response role, building multiple coalitions across the country, and through strategic partnerships with stakeholders in the UW system and beyond.